shasec/test/README.md

-# how to lerning Github for me
+# how to learning Github for me
 ## whoami
 #### am shasec!!!